 12. Asleep, The Smiths — Just want to sleep.
 Forever.

 She put the tape in his box, sat down and played the whole thing.
 She was already crying into the first track, and she didn’t stop until long after she left the room.
 His previous musical diary (for 11/7/83-1/20/87) had its dark moments but an optimistic trajectory.
 This sequel was as bleak as the grave.
 The Who’s lead singer tore her to pieces.
-Led Zeppelin played strings so haunting she relived that horrible arctic night in Hawkins, blasted by lightning and sonic concussions.
+Led Zeppelin played strings so haunting she relived that horrible arctic night on the hill, where Mike died before her eyes; she had chased his killer through the forest, blasted on all sides by lightning and sonic concussions.
 Skinny Puppy sounded hideous.
 How could Mike want to relive that terror?
 Fleetwood Mac convicted her of capital offenses, damning her love and lies impartially.
 The Cure song was beautiful but despairing.
 As for the Mission, Mike often played “Tower of Strength”; to him she was the hero of that song.
 The Depeche Mode song was about a drug trip, but Mike had made it all about her.
 Pearl Jam was another favorite of his, and truly heartbreaking.
 “She Sells Sanctuary” was their day sex song; Mike blasted it at high volume when he hammered her on the living room floor.
 “One” had been their love song since the release of Achtung Baby a year ago, and she loved it; sometimes they slow-danced to it when Mike was especially pained.
 To her it described two people in love so much they were practically one.
-But Mike had explained the dark side of the song.
-According to one of the U2 band members (Mike called him “Edge”, but that sounded like one of his made up names, like “Eleven”), “One” was a nasty conversation between two lovers who had been through so much conflict and grief that it predicted the end of their relationship.
+But Mike had explained its dark side.
+According to one of the U2 band members (Mike called him “Edge”, but that sounded like one of his made up names, like “Eleven”), “One” was a nasty conversation between two lovers who had been through so much conflict and grief that it promised the end of their relationship.
 After that tear-jerker she completely lost it through “Losing It”, and then couldn’t make it halfway through “Asleep”.
 She saw Mike killing himself and had to stop the tape.
 Don’t you dare, Mike.
 She wept on the floor of his studio.
 Don’t you leave me alone.